Or: Web Developers Are From Mars, You Are From Venus

 2. Choose someone in, or near, your timezone

-I’m a Brit living in Italy and most of the clients I’ve had over the years have been in the U.S. Since New York is six hours behind Italy, around half of the normal working day for those clients is “common time”.
-That makes it easy to swap emails back and forth quickly and to speak on the phone.
+I’m living in London and most of the clients I’ve had over the years have been in the U.S. Since New York is four hours behind London, half of the normal working day for those clients is “common time”.
+That makes it easy to swap emails back and forth quickly and to speak on a call.

 No one yet has complained about the time difference, though many have suggested meetings are held at my house.